frp-arduino/frp-arduino/README.md

 time interval.

-`toggle` is a function that converts a stream of integers to a stream of booleans.
-Even integers are converted to True and odd integers are converted to False.
+`toggle` is a function that converts a stream of integers to a stream of booleans by mapping the `even` function: Even integers are converted to true and odd integers are converted to false.

 `~>` is an operator that takes a stream on the left hand side and a function on the right hand side.
 The result is a stream that we get by applying the function to the stream on the left hand side.

+The resulting stream in the example is a stream of booleans that toggles between true and false values at a specific time interval.
+When we connect that stream to the pin where the led is connect, the led will blink at a specific time interval.

 ### Example: Blinking two leds